 This is typically an oil-based fluid used in a transmission that lubricates and cools the transmission and provides hydraulic pressure to shift gears automatically.

 Many vehicles today leave the factory with 5W-30 or 5w-20 engine oil.
 Vehicle manufacturers recommend them because they are lighter oils that perform well in a range of temperatures and help improve gas mileage.

-The simplest and safest way to find out is to check your owner’s manual…or talk to your Midas mechanic.
+The simplest and safest way to find out is to check your owner’s manual…or talk to one of our service advisors.